-Definitely, finding an appropriate incubator/accelerator can drive innovation over time, keeping the startups one step ahead of the competition, especially for those hardware ones, which are so costly and time consuming at the early stage.
+Finding an appropriate incubator or accelerator can drive innovation over time and keep startups one step ahead of the competition.
+This is especially for those hardware startups that can be so costly and time consuming at the early stages.

-Also among this list, you will find the biggest investment you may get is from HaxAsia or Bolt, which is up to $500,000; the longest program duration is from the Lemnoslabs and Bolt, lasting for 6-15 months.
-And the most prolific hardware accelerator should be the Haxlr8r, with more than 50 hardware companies launched in the past 2.5 years.
-Hope you find the right one to be your roadmap.
+Also among this list, you will find pretty sizable investments available from the likes of HaxAsia or Bolt up to $500,000.
+Some can have long program duration like in the cases the Lemnoslabs and Bolt that can last for 6-15 months.
+The most prolific hardware accelerator of our list is Haxlr8r with more than 50 hardware companies launched in the past 2.5 years.
+We hope you find the right one to be in your roadmap.

-By the way, this list will be updated in time, If you have any additions to the list, please let us know.
+This list will be updated on a regular basis, so if you have any additions to the list, please let us know.

 1. The R/GA Accelerator

-Founded in 2013, it is located in New York city with a three-month, immersive ,mentor-driven program.
-Each company will get $20000,and have the option to accept a $100,000 convertible.
+Founded in 2013, R/GA is located in New York city and offers a three-month immersive mentor-driven program.
+Each company will get $2000 and have the option to accept a $100,000 convertible investment.
 Startups also will get the deep experience and acumen of R/GA joined with the seed funding and operating experience of Techstars.
-Its alumni include Hammerhead\Keen Home\Kinetic.
+Its alumni include Hammerhead, Keen Home and Kinetic.

 2. Zahn Innovation Center

-Founded in 2012, it is a design-driven and people-centered incubator and has two locations at the heart of the City College of New York.
-Training, mentorship, prototyping facilities and other resources here will be offered to enable startups to transform their technology or ideas for social change into a sustainable venture.
+Founded in 2012, Zahn is a design-driven and people-centered incubator that has two locations at the heart of the City College of New York.
+Training, mentorship, prototyping facilities, and other resources here are offered to enable startups to transform their technology or ideas for social change into a sustainable venture.
 For CCNY students, it provides opportunities for a limited number of placements, including a $3,000 stipend for the semester.
-What's more, these students may get opportunities for a limited number of placements, including a $3,000 stipend for the semester here.
+What's more, these students may also qualify for a $3,000 stipend for the semester here.
 One of its directors is Lindsay Siegel and its alumni include VivoZ Biolabs LLC.

-Founded in 2012 by Axel Bichara, Scott N.Miller, and Ben Einstein in Boston, Bolt is back by Autodesk, Logitech, Grishin Robotics, and Cisco Investments, and is also the partner of Dragon Innovation.
-It tends to invest a little bit later than the other accelerators but offers more funding of up to $500k.
+Founded in 2012 by Axel Bichara, Scott N.Miller, and Ben Einstein in Boston, Bolt is back by Autodesk, Logitech, Grishin Robotics, and Cisco Investments.
+They are also the partner of Dragon Innovation.
+Bolt tends to invest a little bit later than the other accelerators but offers more funding of up to $500k.
 Program is also longer than others with 6 months duration.
 What is notable is really its expertise in engineering, which seems almost unmatched by the other accelerators.
 They only back a few companies each year, and its alumni include Petnet.

 Founded in 2006 by David Cohen and his partners, TechStars is one of the country's most prestigious incubators.
 Its four locations in Boston, Boulder, New York City, and Seattle, host 10 teams for three months of the year on rotation, funding each team member between $6,000 and $18,000.
 More than 600 teams applied last year, making TechStars one of the country's most competitive incubators.
 TechStars focuses on technology companies with transnational appeal, and requires a 6 percent equity stake in any new companies that are funded.
 Each program ends with a pitch event with venture capitalists and other investors.
 Its alumni include Realty Mogul.

-Founded in 2010 by Dave McClure and his partners, it is a Silicon Valley venture capital seed fund & startup accelerator and has $200M under management.
+Founded in 2010 by Dave McClure and his partners, this is a Silicon Valley venture capital seed fund startup accelerator with $200M under management.
 This accelerator has invested in over 1,300 companies in more than 50 countries all over the world.
 The team and mentors have had operational experience at companies such as: PayPal, Google, YouTube, Yahoo, Microsoft, eBay, LinkedIn, Twitter, Apple & Facebook.
 Its program is usually 4 months in Mountain View and San Francisco.
 The alumni include ONLINETYARI.

 10. Next top makers